jsolly/johnsolly.dev/src/pages/resume.md

 - Users can easily access, analyze, and download diverse datasets, with the added capability to securely conduct imagery transactions using integrated crypto wallet features.

 ### Vietnam Low Carbon Emissions Planner
-- A serverless application deployed on Amazon services using Terraform, I was crucial in developing dynamic model output functionality and building the Energy Efficient Retrofits page.
-Working alongside three developers, I focused on transforming complex Excel data into an engaging, interactive web platform.
+- A serverless application deployed on Amazon services using Terraform, I was crucial in developing dynamic model output functionality and adding Admin CRUD operations via AWS Cognito.
+Working alongside one other developer, I focused on transforming complex Excel data into an engaging, interactive web platform.
 This significantly enhanced user interaction and understanding, effectively visualizing Vietnam's strategies for carbon emission reduction.

 ### IPFS-stac
 - Wrote 45% of the code for [ipfs-stac](https://pypi.org/project/ipfs-stac/), a Python package that seamlessly integrates STAC (SpatioTemporal Asset Catalog) with IPFS (InterPlanetary File System).
 This integration facilitates interaction with IPFS assets stored on STAC servers through native Python objects, enhancing accessibility and usability of geospatial data within the web3 ecosystem.